 We take a look at some of the hottest trends in this space, and look at how people are trying to hack highs, relax or simply alter their states without using alcohol.

-Essentially you make lifestyle adjustments that knowingly affect your biology in order to create a desired effect.
+Biohacking essentially means making lifestyle adjustments that knowingly affect your biology in order to create a desired effects and changes in your day to day experience.
 This includes attention hacking, sleep manipulation and adjusting environmental triggers (like dark and light).

 Biohacking is the art and science of changing the environment around you and inside you, so you have more control over your own biology